szarnyasg/GraphBLAS-FAQ/README.md

     2. **Hypersparse matrices.** Using SuiteSparse:GraphBLAS, it is possible to **leave the identifiers as-is**.
 The library will detect that it should build a [hypersparse matrix](https://people.eecs.berkeley.edu/~aydin/hypersparse-ipdps08.pdf).
 Hypersparse representations use a variant of the CSR/CSC compression techniques.

        * **Tradeoffs:**
          - Loading will be faster at the cost of a small increase in processing times.
-If the processing time is not too high, the overall performance might even be better.
+If the processing time is not too high compared to the loading time, the overall performance might even be better.
          - The code will be simpler as mapping between sparse-dense identifiers will no longer be necessary (during load or when mapping the results back to the original code).

-       * **Open problem:** SuiteSparse:GraphBLAS only supports matrices up to (2^60-1) × (2^60-1), making hypersparse matrices only suitable for graphs where the vertex ids as smaller than 2^60.
+       * **Open problem:** SuiteSparse:GraphBLAS only supports matrices up to (2^60-1) × (2^60-1), making hypersparse matrices only suitable for graphs where the vertex ids are smaller than 2^60.
 What happens when the user has ids up to 2^64-1?

+## Projecting a subgraph for the same rows & columns

+Don't care about the dimensions of the matrices?

+1. Use `GrB_extract` to get the small matrix.
+For subsequent operations (e.g. `GrB_mxm`), also use extract along the corresponding dimension(s).

+Want to keep the dimensions?

+1. `GrB_extract` to a smaller matrix + use GrB_assign to restore the dimensions of the original matrix
+2. Multiply with a selection matrix from the left and from the right (`S*A*S`)
+3. Use a dense vector to encode the vertices and `GxB_select` (see [discussion](https://github.com/GraphBLAS/LAGraph/issues/83))

+## Handling edge types

+1. single matrix with values
+2. T boolean matrices
+## Handling node labels

+1. base it on the edges
+2. use a label matrix